 This distinction between low-grade and high-grade ore (1.7% or more metal content) is important.
 Lower-grade ore increases the cost base for Chinese nickel pig-iron.
 In addition, NPI and ferronickel are more energy intensive than the higher grade refined nickel.
 Therefore, the greater use of lower grade nickel leads to more pollution, an issue that China is currently tackling.

-According to Indonesia’s mining minister, Indonesia produces 17 million mt of nickel ore per year, of which 10 mmt is low-grade.
+According to Reuters, Indonesia’s mining minister said that the country “produces 17 million mt of nickel ore per year, of which 10 mmt is low-grade.”
 The country’s nickel smelting capacity is currently 16 mmt and may reach 18 mmt this year.

 Therefore, the new rule forces at least 4.8 mmt of current low-grade production (30% of the current 16 mmt of capacity) to go into domestic smelters.
 In conclusion, as the mining minister puts it, Indonesia may export up to 5.2 mmt of nickel ore a year under the country’s new rules.
 This is less than 9% of what the country used to export prior to the export ban.
 Clearly, Indonesia’s easing will not flood the global market as many feared.